2025 Portuguese legislative election: Fall of the government

 On 11 March 2025, Luís Montenegro's government fell after losing a vote of confidence in Parliament, 137 against with 87 in favour.
 After the results of the motion were announced, President Marcelo Rebelo de Sousa held meetings with party leaders on 12 March, and a Council of State meeting on 13 March.
 Later on the same day, 13 March, Rebelo de Sousa announced the dissolution of Parliament and the calling of an election for 18 May 2025.

 Leadership changes and challenges

+LIVRE

+On 10 to 12 May 2024, LIVRE held a party congress in order to elect its leadership.
+Incumbent co-spokesperson Rui Tavares faced a leadership challenge from two motions, one led by Natércia Lopes and the other by João Manso, while his was led by parliamentary leader Isabel Mendes Lopes.
+Tavares and Mendes Lopes ended up winning with 61% of the votes.